Interacting with Clinica¶

 clinica has been divided into four main categories.

-This category allows the user to run the different pipelines.
-Most of the time, it looks like this:
+This category allows the user to run the different pipelines using the following syntax:

 clinica run --help, you can see the list of